 Anish started to play chess when he was 6-year-old.
 Anish's first club was a local youth sport club 'DYUSH-2' in St. Petersburg, Russia.
 He was a member of Japan Chess Association and Sapporo Chess Club during his stay in Japan.
 Typically, he became Russian champion (U12) while he was living in Japan.

-In May 2010, Anish Giri had an opportunity to work briefly with World Champion Viswanathan Anand in preparation for the World Chess Championship 2010 and 2012 against challengers Veselin Topalov and Boris Gelfand respectively.
+In 2010 and 2012 Anish had an opportunity to work briefly with World Champion Viswanathan Anand in preparation for the World Chess Championship 2010 and 2012 against challengers Veselin Topalov and Boris Gelfand respectively.

 Here are some major events and achievements of Anish: